dhocker/iex-localc/README.md

 =IEXKeyStatsKeyCount()
 ```
 #### IEXKeyStatsKeyByIndex
-Returns the key name for the nth key in a Quote.
+Returns the key name for the nth key in a Key Stats.
 ```
 =IEXKeyStatsKeyByIndex(index)
 ```